mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 "The wind speaks," he said mysteriously.
 "You must listen."

 He backed away and she shouted, "Wait!" but he was much too difficult to find in the dark and she stopped herself before getting lost in it.

 *Who was he?
 And Pomri, captured?
 How could that happen?
 Was she protecting Linyu?* She took out the coil device he gave her and ran her fingers along the copper windings, imagining what such a strange thing might be for.
 She knew that train motors often had coils of wire, but this didn't appear to be a motor of any kind.
 It was too delicate and precise to be pushing anything. *The wind speaks?
-Who are you, Linyu?*
+Who are you?*

 She turned around and looked backward into the city, at the patches of tall buildings haphazardly placed amongst a watery foreground, and decided to suspend her worries about Pomri and refocus on Heiko. *Pomri is capable.
-She'll be alright without me.
-She would never forgive me for choosing her over Heiko.* Yet there was a looming dread hanging in her mind, battering her with guilty thoughts that maybe this was all preventable.
-Maybe if she had never been hell-bent on pleading her case to the senate.
-If she were a better leader, a better wife.
-She stopped when a solitary tear leapt out of her eyes.
+She'll be alright without me.* Yet there was a looming dread hanging in her mind, battering her with guilt for not doing more to stop this from happening.
+Perhaps a more clever leader could have seen these dangers earlier; could have persuaded the senate not to give Holragi such power; could have fought for Liffa to stay here.
+She stopped herself when a solitary tear leapt out of her eyes.

-She told herself, "Tears do not build a house," and then returned to reality.
+"I will find you when this is over," she swore to Pomri, "You will be safe again."

 She retraced her steps down the pathway toward the conduit building, recalling her run-in with the strange man, and that eerie look of malice in his eyes.
 At the door, she shed her memories and focused on the task at hand: discovering the truth and drilling the truth out of the operator.